-- a.
-A Pattern of Abnormal or Erratic Behavior This includes but is not limited to a single, unexplainable incident of serious abnormal behavior or a pattern of behavior which is radically different from what is normally displayed by the employee or grossly differing from acceptable behavior in the workplace. - b.
-Information Provided by a Reliable and Credible Source The first line supervisor or another supervisor/manager receives information from a reliable and credible source as determined by the Police Chief/Designee that an employee is violating the City's Drug-Free Workplace Program. - c.
-Direct Observation of Drug Use The first-line or another supervisor/manager directly observes an employee using drugs while the employee is on duty.
-Under these circumstances, a request for drug testing is MANDATORY. - d.
-Presence of the Physical Symptoms of Drug Use The supervisor observes physical symptoms that could include but, are not limited to, glassy or bloodshot eyes, slurred speech, poor motor coordination, or slow or poor reflex responses different from what is usually displayed by the employee or what is generally associated with common ailments such as colds, sinus, hay fever, diabetes, etc.

-The following will be deemed reasonable suspicion and may provide a sufficient basis for requesting a drug test at the direction of the Police Chief or designee:

-- e.
-Violent or Threatening Behavior First Incident: If an employee engages in unprovoked, unexplained, aggressive, violent or threatening behavior against a fellow employee or a citizen, the Department may request that the employee submit to drug testing; - f.
-Violent or Threatening Behavior Subsequent Incident: Whether or not an employee has previously received formal counseling or disciplinary action for unprovoked, unexplained, aggressive, violent or threatening behavior against a fellow employee or a citizen, upon a second or subsequent episode of similar behavior/conduct (within eighteen months), the Department shall request that the employee undergo drug testing. - g.
-Absenteeism and/or Tardiness: If an employee has previously received a suspension action for absenteeism or tardiness, a continued poor record (within eighteen months) that warrants a second or subsequent suspension action may result in a request for a drug test.
+1 2 3 a.
+A Pattern of Abnormal or Erratic Behavior - This includes but is not limited to a single, unexplainable incident of serious 4 abnormal behavior or a pattern of behavior which is radically 5 different from what is normally displayed by the employee or 6 grossly differing from acceptable behavior in the workplace.
+7 8 b.
+Information Provided by a Reliable and Credible Source - The 9 first line supervisor or another supervisor/manager receives 10 information from a reliable and credible source as determined 11 by the Police Chief/Designee that an employee is violating the 12 City's Drug-Free Workplace Program.
+13 • Direct Observation of Drug Llos.
+The first line or enother 14 15 C. Direct Observation of Drug Use - The first-line or another supervisor/manager directly observes an employee using 15 drugs while the employee is on duty.
+Under these 17 circumstances, a request for drug testing is MANDATORY.
+18 19 d.
+Presence of the Physical Symptoms of Drug Use - The 20 supervisor observes physical symptoms that could include 21 but, are not limited to, glassy or bloodshot eyes, slurred 22 speech, poor motor coordination, or slow or poor reflex 23 responses different from what is usually displayed by the 24 employee or what is generally associated with common 25 ailments such as colds, sinus, hay fever, diabetes, etc. 26 27 pllowing will be deemed reasonable suspicion and may provide 28 icient basis for requesting a drug test at the direction of the 29 Police Chief or designee: 30 • Violent or Threatening Behavior - First Incident: If an 31 32 e.
+Violent or Threatening Behavior - First Incident : If an employee engages in unprovoked, unexplained, aggressive, 33 violent or threatening behavior against a fellow employee or a 34 citizen, the Department may request that the employee 35 submit to drug testing; 36 37 f.
+Violent or Threatening Behavior - Subsequent Incident: 38 Whether or not an employee has previously received formal 39 counseling or disciplinary action for unprovoked, unexplained, 40 aggressive, violent or threatening behavior against a fellow 41 employee or a citizen, upon a second or subsequent episode 42 of similar behavior/conduct (within eighteen months), the 43 Department shall request that the employee undergo drug 44 testing.
+45 ~ Abcontacion and/or Tordinesso If an ampleuse has 46 g.
+Absenteeism and/or Tardiness: If an employee has 47 previously received a suspension action for absenteeism or tardiness, a continued poor record (within eighteen months) that warrants a second or subsequent suspension action may result in a request for a drug test.
 This factor alone will not be cause for testing.

-- h.
-Odor: Odor of cannabis or alcoholic beverages upon the person. - i.
+h.
+Odor: Odor of cannabis or alcoholic beverages upon the person.

+45 46 i.
 Performance Related Accidents: Each employee whose performance either contributed to the accident or whose performance cannot be discounted as a contributing factor to the accident shall be drug tested.
 The management representative having administrative responsibility for the employee involved in the accident shall ensure that a drug test is performed as soon as possible after the accident.
 Any necessary emergency medical care should be provided prior to initiating testing.
 In absence of the need for emergency care the testing should be performed immediately.
 No drug test should be administered after 32 hours.
 If drug testing is not initiated within thirty-two (32) hours, the management representative shall document the reason testing was not completed within thirty-two (32) hours and submit it to Employee Health Services.